launchdarkly/dotnet-sdk-internal/README.md

 ## Signing

-The published version of this assembly is digitally signed with Authenticode, and also strong-named.
-The public key file is in this repo at `LaunchDarkly.InternalSdk.pk` as well as here:
+The published version of this assembly is digitally signed with Authenticode and [strong-named](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/strong-named-assemblies).
+Building the code locally in the default Debug configuration does not use strong-naming and does not require a key file.
+The public key file is in this repository at `LaunchDarkly.InternalSdk.pk` as well as here:

 ```
 Public Key: